 A few years ago, a study was undertaken in collaboration with the University of Natal Interdisciplinary Accident Research Centre, which categorized driver aggression into 4 sub-scales.

 We've all fallen into one or more of those categories at one time or another, and it's only natural.

 Road rage is that uncontrollable feeling of wanting to plough your car into another driver’s car.
-Anybody who has ever lived in a city has experienced this feeling, and most of us have given in to it.
+Anybody who has ever lived in a city has experienced this feeling, and many of us have even given in to it.
 Because it’s not you – it’s them.

 You can feel it, can’t you?
 The burn.